bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 ```

 When clicked, the core applies `js_inited` modifier to the block instance and
-runs block 'constructor', the function set to this modifier.
+runs constructor, the function set to this modifier.

 ```js
 modules.define('translate', ['i-bem__dom'], function(provide, BEMDOM) {